subhra2508/genesys-web/README.md

 # GENESYS CLUB WEBSITE
 This is the frontend part.
-Backend is running on heroku on a private repo😁
+Backend(blog-part) is running on heroku on a private repo😁